resultra/resultra/electronClient/README.txt

 The application icon for Mac OS X was generated from a 512x512 .png file of Resultra's logo.
 The Mac Program called Image2icon is used to generate the icon.icns file in the build directory.

 The factory templates inside the factoryTemplates/ directory are copied to the build directory and included in the packaged application.
 Update the file trackers.db to include any additional templates.

+The license file is an RTF export from ResultraDesktopLicense.docx.
+So, to make any changes to the license, open ResultraDesktopLicense.docx in MS Word, then save it into the build folder as an RTF name license_en.rtf.